Manual Handling Personal Injury Claim*

 Several work environments, most notably factories, warehouses, construction sites etc. are tasked with much manual handling of heavy objects and materials.
 Heavy objects are carried, lifted, pulled, dragged with force and activities of this nature carry risks of injury and legal safety obligations on employers exist as a result.

-What are common factors that contribute to Manual Handling Injury* Claims arising ?
+What are common factors that contribute to a Manual Handling Personal Injury Claim* arising ?

 - Employers requiring employees to handle unsafe loads.